SamuelTogepi/a999x/readme.md

 ## Downloads

-### Version 1.0.7 (10/12/2025)
+### Version 1.0 (10/14/2025)

-* [a999activator-v1.0.7.zip](https://github.com/alex-free/a999activator/releases/download/v1.0.7/a999-activator-v1.0.7.zip) _For Mac OS and for Linux_

-A999 Activator is designed to work on Debian, Fedora, and Mac OS 10.12 or newer. x86_64 and ARM64 arches are supported.
+A999X Activator is designed to work on Debian, Fedora, and Mac OS 10.12 or newer. x86_64 and ARM64 plus others are supported.

-Changes:

-* Now uses my own [idevice-tool-kit](https://github.com/alex-free/idevice-tool-kit) function library.

 [Previous versions](changelog.md).